rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_martini.md

 ![](/cocktail-images/french_martini.jpeg)

-## Directions for how to make a French martini
+## Directions for how to make the French martini

 1. Add ice cubes to a cocktail shaker
 2. Pour 4.5 cl vodka, 1.5 cl Chambord Raspberry Liqueur, and 1.5 cl fresh pineapple juice into the shaker